Workplace Sexual Harassment Lawyer: Employment Law Services in New Jersey | Charles Z. Schalk

 • Filing a Complaint with the New Jersey Division on Civil Rights (NJDCR): Victims can file a formal complaint with the NJDCR, which will investigate the allegations and take appropriate action.

-• Seeking Damages: Victims may be entitled to various forms of compensation, including back pay, front pay, compensatory damages for emotional distress, and punitive damages to punish the employer or individual who harassed them.
+• Seeking Damages: Victims may be entitled to various forms of compensation, including back pay, front pay, compensatory damages for emotional distress, and punitive damages to punish the employer or individual who harassed them, affecting the conditions of his or her employment.
+Employers can be held strictly liable for equitable damages when they fail to prevent or address harassment appropriately.

 • Requesting Injunctive Relief: Victims can request court orders to prevent further harassment, such as restraining orders or orders requiring the employer to implement policies and procedures to prevent future harassment.